Date of Last Revision: 28th April 2021

 If we have collected the personal information that we use to send you marketing communications from a third party (for example a direct mail database provider), you can ask us to notify you of our source of information, and we will do so, unless this would be unreasonable or impracticable.

-Jinding Developments may disclose your personal information, and you consent to Jinding Developments disclosing your personal information, to Jinding Developments’ related bodies corporate and associated entities (as those terms are defined in the Corporations Act 2001 (Cth)).
+Jinding may disclose your personal information, and you consent to Jinding disclosing your personal information, to Jinding’ related bodies corporate and associated entities (as those terms are defined in the Corporations Act 2001 (Cth)).

-Jinding Developments may also disclose your personal information, and you consent to Jinding Developments disclosing your personal information, to the following third parties:
+Jinding may also disclose your personal information, and you consent to Jinding disclosing your personal information, to the following third parties:

 In each case, we may disclose personal information to the service provider and the service provider may in turn provide us with personal information collected from you in the course of providing the relevant services.